-BASIS OF PRESENTATION
+1. BASIS OF PRESENTATION

-The accompanying unaudited consolidated financial statements of Landec Corporation ("Landec") have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions for Form 10-Q and Article 10 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal recurring accruals) necessary to present fairly the financial position, results of operations, and cash flows at January 30, 2000, and for all periods presented, have been made.
+The accompanying unaudited consolidated financial statements of Landec Corporation ("Landec") have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions for Form 10-Q and Article 10 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal recurring accruals) necessary to present fairly the financial position, results of operations, and cash flows at July 30, 2000, and for all periods presented, have been made.
 Although Landec believes that the disclosures in these financial statements are adequate to make the information presented not misleading, certain information normally included in financial statements and related footnotes prepared in accordance with generally accepted accounting principles have been condensed or omitted per the rules and regulations of the Securities and Exchange Commission.
 The accompanying financial data should be reviewed in conjunction with the audited financial statements and accompanying notes included in Landec's Annual Report on Form 10-K for the fiscal year ended October 31, 1999.

-The results of operations for the three month period ended January 30, 2000 are not necessarily indicative of the results that may be expected for the fiscal year ended October 29, 2000.
-For instance, due to the cyclical nature of the corn seed industry, a significant portion of Fielder's Choice Direct's ("Fielder's Choice") revenues and profits will be concentrated over a few months during the spring planting season (generally during the Landec's second fiscal quarter).
+The results of operations for the nine month period ended July 30, 2000 are not necessarily indicative of the results that may be expected for the fiscal year ended October 29, 2000.
+For instance, due to the cyclical nature of the corn seed industry, a significant portion of revenues and profits for Intellicoat Corporation ("Intellicoat"), a wholly-owned subsidiary of Landec which distributes its products under the Fielder's Choice Direct name, will be concentrated over a few months during the spring planting season (generally during Landec's second fiscal quarter).